-a) The context in which Luke is writing:
+The Context in which Luke is Writing:

-- \ Luke is writing in about the year 85 for the Greek community of Asia Minor, who were living in difficult circumstances, due to factors both external and internal.
-Internally, there were divergent tendencies that made life together difficult: ex-Pharisees who wanted to impose the law of Moses (Acts 15:1); those who followed John the Baptist more and who had not even heard of the Holy Spirit (Acts 19:1-6); Jews who used the name of Jesus to drive out demons (Acts 19:13); and those who said they were followers of Peter, others of Paul, others of Apollo, and others of Christ (1Cor 1:12).
-Externally, persecution by the Roma Empire was growing (Rev 1:9-10; 2:3, 10, 13; 6:9-10; 12:16) plus the insidious infiltration of the dominant ideology of the Empire and of the official religion, much the same way communism today infiltrates all aspects of our life (Rev 2:14, 20; 13:14-16). - \ Luke is writing to these communities that he may give them a sure direction in the midst of their difficulties and so that they may find the strength and light in living out their faith in Jesus.
-Luke writes a two volume work: the Gospel and Acts, and he has the same general aim, "to learn how well founded the teaching is that you have received" (Lk 1:4).
-One of his specific aims is to show, through the beautiful story of the two disciples on the way to Emmaus, how the community ought to read and interpret the Bible.
-In reality, those walking the streets of Emmaus were the communities (and all of us).
-Each of us is and all of us together are companions of Cleophas (Lk 24:18).
-With him we walk the streets of life, seeking a word of support and of guidance in the Word of God. - \ The way Luke narrates the meeting of Jesus with the disciples on the way to Emmaus, tells us how the communities of his time used the Bible and practiced what we today call Lectio Divina or Prayerful Reading of the Bible.
-They used three steps in interpreting the Bible:
+- Luke is writing in about the year 85 for the Greek community of Asia Minor, who were living in difficult circumstances, due to factors both external and internal.
+Internally, there were divergent tendencies that made life together difficult: ex-Pharisees who wanted to impose the law of Moses (Acts 15: 1); those who followed John the Baptist more and who had not even heard of the Holy Spirit (Acts 19: 1-6); Jews who used the name of Jesus to drive out demons (Acts 19: 13); and those who said they were followers of Peter, others of Paul, others of Apollo, and others of Christ (ICor 1: 12).
+Externally, persecution by the Roma Empire was growing (Ap 1: 9-10; 2: 3, 10, 13; 6: 9-10; 12: 16) plus the insidious infiltration of the dominant ideology of the Empire and of the official religion, much the same way communism today infiltrates all aspects of our life (Ap 2: 14, 20; 13: 14-16). - Luke is writing to these communities that he may give them a sure direction in the midst of their difficulties and so that they may find the strength and light in living out their faith in Jesus.
+Luke writes a two-volume work: the Gospel and the Acts, and he has the same general aim, "to learn how well founded the teaching is that you have received" (Lk 1: 4).
+One of his specific aims is to show, through the beautiful story of the two disciples from Emmaus, how the community ought to read and interpret the Bible.
+Those walking the streets of Emmaus were the communities (and all of us).
+Each of us is and all of us together are companions of Cleophas (Lk 24: 18).
+With him we walk the streets of life, seeking a word of support and of guidance in the Word of God. - The way Luke narrates the meeting of Jesus with the disciples from Emmaus, tells us how the communities of his time used the Bible and practiced what we today call the Lectio Divina or Prayerful Reading of the Bible.
+They used three aspects or steps in interpreting the Bible:

-b) The steps or aspects used in the process of interpreting the Scriptures:
+The Steps or Aspects Used in the Process of Interpreting the Scriptures:

-First step: Start from facts (Lk 24:13-24):
+• First step: Start from facts (Lk 24: 13-24):

 Jesus meets the two friends who are experiencing feelings of fear and dispersion, of lack of trust and dismay.
 They were fleeing.
 The force of death, the cross, had killed in them all hope.
 Jesus approaches them and walks with them.
 He listens to their conversation and says: "What matters are you discussing as you walk along?"
 The prevailing ideology prevents them from understanding and having a critical conscience.
 "Our own hope had been that he would be the one to set Israel free, but..."
-(Lk 24:21).
+(Lk 24,21).

 What do those who suffer talk about today?
 What matters today put our faith in a state of crisis?